3 in Feng Shuia

 READ

-Feng Shui Alternative Therapy
+Balcony Feng Shui

 Form – This principle involves the shape of the building itself such as size, color, texture, floor plan, roof design, entrance location as well as landscaping and garden elements.
 All of these aspects must be taken into consideration to ensure the best possible flow of energy throughout the area.